Health-Informatics-UoN/Carrot-Mapper/.github/pull_request_template.md

 # Screenshots

-*Provide screenshots relevant to the PR here with a brief caption of the behviour above*
+*Provide screenshots relevant to the PR here with a brief caption of the behaviour above*

 *Otherwise, leave blank.*

 ### Example
-- Date of brith on the user's profile
+- Date of birth on the user's profile

 <screenshot.jpg>